 The Naylor Learning Center provides accommodations for students with disabilities (Section 504 and ADAA accommodations) who provide appropriate documentation qualifying for such accommodations.
 It is the student’s responsibility to inform the director of The Naylor Learning Center their request for accommodations.
 Below are important details about Disability Services:

 - Similar to the K-12 setting, legal accommodations are based on Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, however, in the higher education setting what is considered reasonable and appropriate can differ.

 - In the K-12 setting, accommodations are provided via IEP or 504 Plan through a collaboration of teachers, administrators, and parents.
-In the college setting, students must self-identify and provide appropriate documentation to the Naylor Learning Center Director for approval.
-Once accommodations are provided and approved, students must work with course instructors and Naylor Learning Center staff for the provision of provided accommodations.
+In the college setting, students must self-identify and provide appropriate documentation to The Naylor Learning Center Director for approval.
+Once accommodations are provided and approved, students must work with course instructors and The Naylor Learning Center staff for the provision of provided accommodations.

 - The US Office Of Civil Rights has a wonderful publication on the transition to higher education and differences between K-12 and higher education found here.